shivammathur/cache-extensions/README.md

 #### `php-version` (required)

-- Specify the PHP version you want to set-up.
+- Specify the PHP version you want to set up.
 - Accepts a `string`.
-For example `'7.4'`.
+For example `'8.0'`.
+- Accepts `latest` to set up the latest stable PHP version.
+- Accepts `nightly` to set up a nightly build from the master branch of PHP.
+- Accepts the format `d.x`, where `d` is the major version.
+For example `5.x`, `7.x` and `8.x`.
 - See [PHP support](#tada-php-support) for supported PHP versions.

 #### `extensions` (required)

-- Specify the extensions you want to setup.
+- Specify the extensions you want to set up.
 - Accepts a `string` in csv-format.
 For example `mbstring, xdebug, :opcache`.
-- Extensions prefixed with `:` are ignored.
+- Extensions prefixed with `:` are ignored in output cache key.

 #### `key` (required)